-We believe we are not a passive foreign investment company for U.S. federal income tax purposes; however, there is a risk that our company may be classified as a passive foreign investment company, which could result in materially adverse U.S. federal income tax consequences to U.S. investors.
+We do not expect to be a passive foreign investment company for U.S. federal income tax purposes; however, there is a risk that we may be classified as a passive foreign investment company, which could result in materially adverse U.S. federal income tax consequences to U.S. investors.

-We believe that we are not a passive foreign investment company, or a PFIC.
+We do not expect to be a passive foreign investment company, or a PFIC.
 However, the relevant rules are not entirely clear and certain aspects of the tests will be outside our control; therefore, no assurance can be given that we will not be classified as a PFIC for any taxable year.
-If we are determined to be a PFIC at any time during your holding period, you may be subject to materially adverse consequences, including additional tax liability and tax filing obligations.
+If you are a U.S. taxpayer and we are determined to be a PFIC at any time during your holding period, you may be subject to materially adverse consequences, including additional tax liability and tax filing obligations.
 See "Taxation-U.S. Taxation of ADSs and Ordinary Shares-Passive Foreign Investment Company."